raoufbouklab/spring-reactive-web-mongodb/README.md

 ```

-Browse to the app at http://localhost:8082/swagger-ui.html#/ or use postman
+Browse to the app at http://localhost:8082/books/

 ![all-books](./assets/README-1627870439009.png)